Classification of chiral fermionic CFTs of central charge $\le 16$: Introduction and Summary

 In general, chiral operators in any CFT form a tight mathematical structure known as a chiral algebra in theoretical physics and formalized as a vertex operator algebra in mathematics.
 In a purely chiral CFT, the generating function of this algebra needs to be modular invariant by itself, which puts very strong constraints on such systems.
 This has allowed mathematicians to classify chiral bosonic CFTs with $c_L=16$ in this century \cite{DongMason}, without assuming that they are obtained from either a lattice or a free fermionic construction, thereby confirming that the chiral bosonic CFTs with $\e_8\times\e_8$ and $\Spin(32)/\bZ_2$ symmetries are the only possible ones.\footnote{ This can be considered as a worldsheet counterpart to string universality in ten dimensions, studied using supergravity in \cite{Adams:2010zy}.}.

-The aim of this paper is to perform a similar classification of chiral fermionic CFTs with $c_L\le 16$, without assuming that they are obtained by a lattice or a free fermionic construction.\footnote{ The construction of chiral fermionic CFTs from an odd self-dual lattice has a long history, see e.g.~\cite{Lerche:1988np,Kawabata:2023nlt}.
-For a recent take on free fermionic construction, also see e.g.~\cite{Gaiotto:2018ypj}. } We find that any such CFT is a product of the basic ones listed in Table~\ref{table:main}.
+The aim of this paper is to perform a similar classification of chiral fermionic CFTs with $c_L\le 16$ and $c_R=0$, without assuming that they are obtained by a lattice or a free fermionic construction.\footnote{ The construction of chiral fermionic CFTs from an odd self-dual lattice has a long history, see e.g.~\cite{Lerche:1988np,Kawabata:2023nlt}.
+For a recent take on free fermionic construction, also see e.g.~\cite{Gaiotto:2018ypj}. } We find that any such CFT is a product of the basic ones listed in Table~\ref{table:main}.\footnote{ \newcomment{The theory of a single Majorana-Weyl fermion $\psi$, or any other CFT whose $c_L-c_R$ is not an integer but a half-integer, has the following subtlety.
+Let $\chi_\NS^\text{even}$ and $\chi_\NS^\text{odd}$ be the character of the NS sector, restricted to the part $(-1)^F$ being even and odd, respectively.
+Then the $\cS$ transformation of $\chi_\NS^\text{even}-\chi_\NS^\text{odd}$ corresponds to the partition function of the theory on a torus, where the spatial circle is in the R-sector and the spin structure around the temporal direction is anti-periodic.
+Its $q$-expansion coefficients are supposed to count the number of states in the R-sector with each $L_0$ eigenvalue, but they actually are $\sqrt{2}$ times non-negative integers. }

+\newcomment{This is essentially due to the fact that a Majorana-Weyl fermion on the R-sector circle gives rise to a single Majorana fermion zero mode $\psi_0$.
+If we have two such zero modes $\psi_0$ and $\psi_0'$, they can be realized on a two-dimensional Hilbert space with $\psi_0 \coloneqq \sigma_1$, $\psi_0' \coloneqq \sigma_2$ and $(-1)^F \coloneqq \sigma_3$.
+But a single $\psi_0$ would then require a Hilbert space of dimension $\sqrt{2}$, if we require a tensor-product decomposition into two factors with the same dimension.
+For a detailed pedagogical discussion of this subtlety, see e.g.~\cite[Sec.~2.1]{Witten:2023snr} and \cite{Freed:2024apc}.}

+\newcomment{This subtlety in the R-sector of a theory with half-integer $c_L-c_R$ is now understood as a type of a gravitational anomaly of fermionic theories defined on two-dimensional spacetimes equipped with spin structure.
+In these cases, we take the convention that the $\cS$ transformation of $\chi_\NS^\text{even}-\chi_\NS^\text{odd}$ is $\sqrt2 \chi_\R$, where $\chi_\R$ has a $q$-expansion with non-negative integer coefficients; it is not possible to assign the fermionic parity $(-1)^F$ to the states counted by $\chi_\R$.}}

 As we will recall in more detail below, any chiral bosonic CFT with $c_L=16$ leads to a 10-dimensional spacetime-supersymmetric heterotic string, whereas any chiral fermionic CFT with $c_L=16$ leads to a 10-dimensional spacetime-non-supersymmetric heterotic string.
 Our classification then implies that the list of 10-dimensional spacetime-non-supersymmetric heterotic strings constructed in the mid-1980s \cite{Alvarez-Gaume:1986ghj,Dixon:1986iz,Seiberg:1986by,Kawai:1986vd} is actually complete.